STEM Courses and Jobs You Can Pursue

 Astronomy

-This branch of science focuses on heavenly bodies like moons, planets, and stars and celestial phenomena.
+This branch of science focuses on heavenly bodies like moons, planets, and stars, and celestial phenomena.
 It aims to analyze and discuss events and objects from outside the Earth’s atmosphere.
-Astronomers use basic physics principles to study these data and understand the universe better.
+Astronomers use basic principles of physics to analyze these data and better understand the universe.

 Chemistry